Sabr-eX/GraphDatabase/Assignment2/README.md

 ```

 Graph_File_Name will be a new file name for option 1 and an existing file name for the remaining
-options.
-You can assume that the client will not deliberately send an existing file name for option 1 and
-a non-existent file name for options 2, 3 and 4.
+options. **You can assume that the client will not deliberately send an existing file name for option 1 and a non-existent file name for options 2, 3 and 4**.
 Additionally, for a write operation, the client after
 sending the 3-tuple request to the load balancer, writes the number of nodes of the graph (new or the
 modified one) and the corresponding adjacency matrix to a shared memory segment.
 The client
 prompts the user to enter the information to be written to the shared memory segment by displaying